NOMO-Gabriel/api_NOMO/README.md

 A simple API to provide data for products for a single store.

+## Project Status

+The development of the API for managing products (`API_NOMO`) is ongoing.
+Please start by reading this `README` for an overview of the project and its objectives.
+For a detailed list of development steps and associated commits, refer to the [Development Steps](/about/3-DevelopmentGuide/Readme.md).
+This guide provides a comprehensive outline of the development process, including feature implementation and testing.

 ## Overview

 `api_NOMO` is a RESTful API built with Symfony that allows for managing products in a single store.
 It supports operations for handling products, categories, users, and images.